AN OLD-TIME COIN SHOP... BUT CLEAN, WELL LIT & COMFORTABLE

 Superb Gem Proof PCGS PR67DCAM 1979-S Type 2 SBA Dollar $70

 Most 1960 to date US in Choice to Gem BU/PR starting at 25¢.
 Hundreds of coins under $1.
 Children and grandchildren welcome.
-NEWPS: 2016 Proof and Mint sets.
-This week's new coins include scores of Indian Head cents and Kennedy halves.
+This week's new coins include scores of Proof coins from 1979 to 2016, all denominations, including silver proofs.

 Huge selection of numismatic books (over 50 titles) and auction catalogs (too many to count).
 Also coin folders, loupes (glass in 5X, 7X, 10X, 14X & 20X), coin tubes, 2X2s, Air-tites, storage boxes, coin pages, silica gel packs and other supplies.
 If I don't have it, I'll get it for you!